timbeaudet/knowledge_base/faq/today.md

 - Play with some physics to deal with the flipping issue!
 - Gray blocking another arena?
 - Stuff on Rally of Rockets
+- Meetings with Ultimate Games in the afternoon.